 “We believe the Magply is transforming the feel of the new build system, offering additional structural strength and solidity, where occupants will be able to achieve a firm fixing anywhere they want internally.
 It also has a very good acoustic performance in terms or reducing sound transmission and reverberation.”

-This multi-functional performance results from a Magnesium Oxide formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
+This multi-functional performance results from a Magnesium Sulphate formulation which also offers an environmentally friendly alternative to conventional plywood or OSB products.
 Additionally, the unique production process keeps the chloride content to just 0.01%, enhancing both stability and long term durability.
 Crucially, Magply carries internationally recognised accreditations confirming the boards’ ability to deliver up to 90 minutes’ integrity and insulation under BS EN fire test conditions.